KreanXie/Go/README.md

 # KreanXie
-A normal CS student from China
+A normal CS student from China\n
-Learning go and alogrithm
+Learning go and alogrithm\n
-Wanna attend in Tencent
+Wanna attend in Tencent\n